top of page

 An estimated 17% of business incidents are connected to poorly executed technology change, reported the FCA in 2019.

-Managing change and transformation risk is critical for any firm and there is material room for improvement.
+Managing transformation and change management risk is critical for any firm and there is material room for improvement.
 The UK regulator, and many others, have taken notice and have also decided to take action – the outage at TSB in April 2018 being a key trigger to accelerate on building operational resilience regulation in the UK and beyond (see my article on Building Operational Resilience)

-This article is an introduction to change risk management.
+This article is an introduction to change management risk.
 It will be followed by a series of articles covering different approaches to sustainable and resilient change risk strategy and delivery.
+In the end, this is about ensuring you achieve successful change management.

 Some Common Pitfalls in Managing Change and Transformation Risk